robin-rondeau/OutlookJunkCleaner/README.md

 (Phase A) or eventually deletes it (Phase B).
 Ambiguous mail is moved to a Triage folder for manual review.

-The architecture is designed around two security and portability properties:
+The architecture is designed around three properties:

 - **Folder-scoped boundary.** Microsoft Graph has no folder-level OAuth scopes, so the boundary is enforced in code by an MCP server that holds the credentials and only exposes a narrow